lambdapad/lambdapad/README.md

 mix escript.build
 ```

 Then you will have the `lpad` script ready.
-You can copy it to a place accesible from wherever you are or even include it into the directory you have for generate your blog or website.
+You can copy it to a place accessible from wherever you are or even include it into the directory you have for generate your blog or website.

 When you are running `lpad`, this command searches for a `lambdapad.exs` file into the current directory.
 You can indicate where the file is located, even if you called it in another way: